RelChron/relchronvis_1/README.md

 # Relative Chronology Visualization
 This web app visualizes relative chronology models.
 It allows users to inspect individual sound changes of a language and their relative datings and view examples.
 Try the web app [here](https://relchron.eu.pythonanywhere.com).
-Currently, the data comprises sound changes from the Croatian and Russian language, taken from REF1 and REF2.
+Currently, the data comprises sound changes from the Croatian and Russian language, taken from Holzer (2007) and Wandl (2011).
 However, the data is easily customizable and does not necessarily have to be limited to linguistics.
 The rest of this document explains how to format your custom data and how to upload it to the web app.

 ## Terminology
 | Term | Explanation |